 Retirement benefits paid to members are based upon the monthly average of the member's highest 24 consecutive calendar months, multiplied by the number of years of creditable service, multiplied by the applicable benefit factor.
 Annually, post-retirement cost-of-living adjustments may also be made to members' benefits, provided the members were hired prior to July 1, 2009.
 The normal retirement pension is payable monthly for life; however, options are available for distribution of the member's monthly pension, at reduced rates, to a designated beneficiary upon the member's death.
-Death and disability benefits are also available through plan.
+Death and disability benefits are also available through ERS.

 Member contributions under the Old Plan are 4% of annual compensation, up to \$4,200, plus 6% of annual compensation in excess of \$4,200.
 Under the Old Plan, the state pays member contributions in excess of 1.25% of annual compensation.
 Under the Old Plan, these state contributions are included in the members' accounts for refund purposes and are used in the computation of the members' earnable compensation for the purpose of computing retirement benefits.
 Member contributions under the New Plan and GSEPS are 1.25% of annual compensation.
-The School System's contractually required contribution rate, actuarially determined annually, for the year ended June 30, 2023 was 24.67% of annual covered payroll.
-The School System's contributions to ERS totaled \$23,855 for the year ended June 30, 2023.
+The School System's contractually required contribution rate, actuarially determined annually, for the year ended June 30, 2024 was 29.35% of annual covered payroll for Old and New Plan members and 25.51% for GSEPS members.
+The School System's contributions to ERS totaled \$23,805 for the year ended June 30, 2024.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.